lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 .. note::

-    Boudning Box coordinates are pixels measured from the top left image corner.
+    Bounding Box coordinates are pixels measured from the top left image corner.

 .. note::